upup1904/ulysses_splits/README.md

 ## Why github?

-"Lean unlovely english".
 It's a compromise but in 2019 a pretty obvious choice.
 Github provides merge/shared admin/transparency unrivaled right now.
-It's uncomfortably technical for a lot of us, but anyone who wants to contribute should be able to find a way.
+It's uncomfortably technical ("Lean unlovely english") for a lot of us, but anyone who wants to contribute should be able to find a way.

 ## Sources